2004:

 Al Weiss (President of Walt Disney World) and Michael Capellas (CEO of Compaq) announce plans for Disney World's newest Epcot attraction, Mission: SPACE (on the site once occupied by Horizons).

-Singer Robert Plant appears at Disney's Theatre of the Stars in Orlando, Florida to leave his handprints outside the theatre.
+Singer Robert Plant appears at Disney's Theatre of the Stars (located at Disney-MGM) to leave his handprints outside the theatre.

 2002: